loleg/certify/README.md

-# certify
+# Certify Participants

 This is a small web application with a form which redirects to a download link.
-Asks participants to attest to having followed the [Hack Code of Conduct](https://hackcodeofconduct.org/).
+It asks participants to attest to having followed the [Hack Code of Conduct](https://hackcodeofconduct.org/).
 You can easily modify the [content here](https://github.com/loleg/certify/blob/main/src/components/GetCertified.vue#L18).

+There is a basic Google translation widget, which you can modify in the `index.html`

 ## What is this?